 For example, if you held the north pole of a magnet near a strongly diamagnetic substance, this substance would be pushed away by the magnet.

 Diamagnetism in materials, induced by very strong modern magnets, can be used to produce levitation.
 Even living things, such as frogs, are diamagnetic – and can be levitated in a strong magnetic field.

 Michael Faraday died aged 75 on August 25, 1867 in London.
 He was survived by his wife Sarah.
 They had no children.
 He had been a devout Christian all of his life, belonging to a small branch of the religion called Sandemanians.

-During his life, he had been offered burial in Westminster Abbey along with Britain’s kings and queens and scientists of the stature of Isaac Newton.
-He turned this down, in favor of a more modest end.
+During his life, he was offered burial in Westminster Abbey along with Britain’s kings and queens and scientists of the stature of Isaac Newton.
+He turned this down, in favor of a more modest resting place.
 His grave, where Sarah is also buried, can still be seen in London’s Highgate Cemetery.

 They appear to us to be almost prophesies, because we have now seen that light can in fact be magnetized, and… in nature itself, in the northern lights, an example of illumination of the magnetic lines of force of the Earth by the electrons escaping from the sun.